 9. Parc Güell

-Parc Güell deserves at least a half day to really appreciate, so be prepared.
-Parc Güell is one of Gaudí’s major works, created during his naturalist phase (meaning, he found his inspiration in organic shapes).
-It is a public park and a favorite with adults and children alike, partly because of its fairy tale-like Hansel and Gretel houses at the entrance (one is a small museum).
+Parc Güell deserves at least a half day to really appreciate, just so you know.
+The park is one of Gaudí’s major works, created during his naturalist phase (meaning, he found his inspiration in organic shapes).
+As a public park, it’s a favorite with adults and children alike, partly because of its fairy tale-like Hansel and Gretel houses at the entrance (one is a small museum).

-Oozing with fascinating buildings, stone structures and beautiful colored tiles, we have learned – after having missed it due to time – that this artistic park is a top Barcelona attraction for a reason.
+Oozing with fascinating buildings, stone structures and beautiful colored tiles, we have learned – after having missed it due to misjudging our time – that this artistic park is a top Barcelona attraction for a reason.
 It’s not to be missed even when you only have one day in Barcelona.

 Interesting fact: Gaudí is buried in the cathedral; his tomb can be viewed in the downstairs crypt.